 The Rhode Island Wild Plant Society advocates growing local native plants.
-The guides below are very worthwhile although some may include suggestions for native plants that are not found in Rhode Island.
+The guides below are very worthwhile although some suggestions may include native plants that are not found in Rhode Island.
 We recognize Vascular Flora of Rhode Island (1998) and New England Wildflower Society’s very user friendly Go Botany as the most authoritative sources for identifying plants native to Rhode Island.

 For all landscapes, we highly recommend the RI Native Plant Guide for its focus on a subset of 1,300 species listed in 1998 edition of Vascular Flora of Rhode Island.
 This group of plants was selected for their ornamental value, potential in restoration projects and ease of propagation.

 Xerces Society most recommended plants for pollinators in the Northeast includes 16 forbs and 8 trees and shrubs.
 Coded for blooming season, flower color, height, water need as well as benefits to specific pollinators.

 Xerces society’s general recommendations are worth noting.